Zachary Hamilton, Ph.D.

 Research Interests

-His innovative assessments span multiple justice stages, including pre-trial, diversion, prison, youth placement, probation, and parole.
-In 2015 he led efforts to develop the Static Risk Offender Needs Guide – Revised (STRONG-R) used today by the Washington, Nebraska, Tennessee, Pennsylvania Department of Corrections.
-In 2018, he received Office of Juvenile Justice and Delinquency Prevention (OJJDP) funding to collect a 10-state sample of youth assessments, leading to the development of the Modified Positive Achievement Change Tool (MPACT) for youth.
-Finally, in 2019, Dr. Hamilton began working with the National Institute of Justice (NIJ) and the federal Bureau of Prisons (BOP) to create the Prisoner Assessment Tool Targeting Estimated Risk and Needs (PATTERN) to be used as part of the First Step Act (FSA) by identifying non-violent individuals eligible for early release.
-Notably, The Sentencing Project has identified that PATTERN and the FSA has led to the early release of thousands of persons from BOP custody since implementation.
+Specifically, he has developed the Static Risk Offender Needs Guide - Revised (STRONG-R) for adult correctional populations, the Modified Positive Achievement Change Tool (MPACT) for youth, and working with the National Institute of Justice (NIJ) and the federal Bureau of Prison (BOP), he developed the Prisoner Assessment Tool Targeting Estimated Risk and Needs (PATTERN) to be used as part of the First Step Act (FSA) by identifying non-violent individuals eligible for early release.

 He has published over 50 journal articles, chapters, and books on risk and needs assessment, evidence-based practices, and correctional program efficacy.
-Recent publications have described important developments regarding reducing racial and ethnic biases in assessment results, using gender-responsive models to decrease female overclassification, and the improved accuracy gained when using local agency data to develop assessment tools.
-His achievements were recently recognized by the American Society of Criminology, awarding him the 2023 Marguerite Q. Warren and Ted B. Palmer Differential Intervention Award.
+His work in developing risk-needs assessments were recently recognized by the American Society of Criminology, awarding him the 2023 Differential Intervention Award.